Can a humble city pigeon become a trusted peacemaker and lift our spirits in ways we never imagined?

 Which pigeon breeds are best suited to ambassador roles?

 Look for birds with a calm temperament.
-Racing Homers are good because they bond well with people.
-Rock pigeons are also great because they’re familiar and easy-going.
-Some fancy breeds can be gentle and pretty.
-But avoid birds that are too nervous or fast unless you can train them well.
+Racing Homers are a good choice because they bond well with people.
+Rock pigeons are also excellent, as they are familiar and easygoing.
+Some fancy breeds can be gentle and attractive as well.
+However, avoid birds that are overly nervous or high-strung unless you are able to train them properly.

 How do we start a small hobby-breeding program focused on community outreach?